 GCW Asia High Mountain Cryosphere workshop (fall 2017)

-A face to face meeting of the CryoNet team is not needed in 2017.
+A face to face meeting of the CryoNet Team is not needed in 2017.

-Best Practices Team: potentially meet in Q4, 2017, for the final review of the first version of the GCW Best Practices Guide, with targeted working expert sessions for content development.
+Best Practices Team: potentially meet in Q4 2017, for the final review of the first version of the GCW Best Practices Guide, with targeted working expert sessions for content development.

-Snow Watch would consider a meeting focusing on the Solid Precipitation Theme.
+Snow Watch would consider a meeting focusing on Solid Precipitation.
 A full meeting regarding Snow Watch activities will be organized in 2018.

 The SnowPex project will meet in 2017 and it might make sense to enable the participation of key GCW Snow Watch experts.